Kellisimon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Setting all permissions to only o setting file mode to -rwxr-x-wx
---reference=olleh hello copy the mode of olleh into hello
+--reference=olleh hello copy the mode of olleh into hello adds execute permission to all subdirectories of the current directory for the owner